Building REST APIs quickly using PostgREST

 Console output

-We start by opening a visual preview of our API in your browser with swagger-ui. http://localhost:8080
+We begin by opening a visual preview of the API in your browser using Swagger UI at http://localhost:8080.

 It’s now ready to serve requests.
 Let’s try to retrieve the list of authors and books from the database.

-As mentioned above, the anonymous role does not have permission to write to the database.
-We cannot add a new author.
+As mentioned earlier, the anonymous role does not have permission to write to the database, so it is not possible to add a new author.

 JSON Web Token (JWT) Authentication